 By now, the lobster ravioli was waiting for their bath.
 Where would the ravioli’s bathe?
 You guessed it.

-I strained the raviolis, I poured them in my saucepan with all of the pink goodness of what was to come.
+I strained the raviolis and poured them in my saucepan with all of the pink goodness of what was to come.
 I let the raviolis take in the sauce.
 I let the ingredients swirl around together for a while – just to get them all better acquainted and when the time was right, I introduced them all to a plate.

-It is best to introduce them with some bread (got to have a good bread for this to sop up the sauces) and if you choose, you can offer a little black pepper.
-Or, you can let the sauce be as it is because, remember, I already included some red pepper flakes.
-But not too much.
+It is best to introduce them with some bread (got to have good bread for this to sop up the sauces) and if you choose, you can offer a little black pepper.
+Or, you can let the sauce be as it is because, remember, I already included some red pepper flakes, but not too much.